torin-k/torin-k.github.io/projects.md

 * Add additional functionality to training (which has shown a positive increase in helping users regain motor function).
 * Make the system easier for participants to interact with and use.
 * Allow researchers to more easily modify settings, increases in difficulty, etc.
-* Add simpler, automated calibration technology for users to
 * Make the software less prone to bugs and crashing.
 To do this, I used a variety of Python libraries as well as [Blender](https://www.blender.org/), a 3D creation suite.